j5pt/Statistical-Applications-of-Big-Data-Coursework-2-Jonas-Schuppert/README.md

 The weather data was collected from a free but limited API, which provides historical hourly weather data for London (UK).
 The documentation of this API can be found here: https://www.worldweatheronline.com/weather-api/api/docs/historical-weather-api.aspx
 The API key from my account is provided in the 'Data Processing' notebook under the 'Weather API' section, in case the notebook needs to be rerun, however, the API key does not allow unlimited get requests.

+'EV_Weather.csv' is the final dataset file with which the 'Feature Engineering' notebook can be execuded and all models are trained with.